 From the operational point-of-view, ESPRESSO is a relatively simple instrument, with a fixed spectral format and five well-defined instrument configurations to select from, which correspond to the possible combinations between HR, UHR, MR and the different binning+readout schemes (see Table 5).
-Since Period 102, ESPRESSO is offered for regular operations in 1-UT mode in both of its HR configurations (1x1 and 2x1 binning) as well as in UHR mode (1x1 binning).
-The 4-UT mode of ESPRESSO and its Medium Resolution (MR) configurations (4x2 and 8x4 binning) are offered for regular operations starting in Period 103.
+Since Period 102, ESPRESSO has been offered for regular operations in 1-UT mode in both of its HR configurations (1x1 and 2x1 binning) as well as in UHR mode (1x1 binning).
+The 4-UT mode of ESPRESSO and its Medium Resolution (MR) configurations (4x2 and 8x4 binning) have been offered for regular operations in visitor mode since Period 103.